-Primary care in NEL is developing federations to gain productivity and enable the specialisation of staff.
-To date, the developing of federations in NEL has saved money through the consolidation of back office functions and procurement.
+Federations are developing across NEL to increase productivity and are saving money through consolidation of back office functions and procurement.
 There are also schemes planned to reduce variation in referrals and improve prescribing practices across NEL which will enable system-wide savings.
 Some of the significant opportunities in primary care are explored in the primary care annex.